jo2lxq/wafl/README.md

 # Welcome to Wireless Ad Hoc Federated Learning (WAFL)
 This space provides the code for Wireless Ad Hoc Federated Learning (WAFL) -- A Fully Autonomous Collaborative Learning with Device-to-Device Communication.

-As of February 2025, this repository contains the following three projects.
+As of May 2025, this repository contains the following three projects.
-1. [WAFL-MLP](./WAFL-MLP/): The most basic codes with a fully-connected neural network for starters.
+1. [WAFL-MLP](./WAFL-MLP/): The most basic codes with a fully-connected neural network \[1\] for starters.
 You can learn what the WAFL is.
-2. [WAFL-ViT](./WAFL-ViT/): WAFL with Vision Transformer for image recognition.
+2. [WAFL-ViT](./WAFL-ViT/): WAFL with Vision Transformer \[5\] for image recognition.
-3. [WAFL-DETR](./WAFL-DETR/): WAFL with Detection Transformer for object detection.
+3. [WAFL-DETR](./WAFL-DETR/): WAFL with Detection Transformer \[13\]for object detection.
 4. [WAFL-YOLO](./WAFL-YOLO/): WAFL with YOLOv9 for object detection.
-4. [WAFL-Whisper](./WAFL-Whisper/): WAFL with Whisper for speech recognition.
+5. [WAFL-Whisper](./WAFL-Whisper/): WAFL with Whisper for speech recognition.
+5. [WAFL-Efficiency](./WAFL-Efficiency/): WAFL's efficient model exchange with Top-K Difference Sparsification and Difference Quantization \[15\].

 ## What is WAFL?